domenic/restify-oauth2/README.md

 * `tokenExpirationTime`: the value returned for the `expires_in` component of the response from the token endpoint.
   Note that this is *only* the value reported; you are responsible for keeping track of token expiration yourself and calling back with `false` from `authenticateToken` when the token expires.
 Defaults to `Infinity`.
+* `clientType`: valid values are `"confidential"` (default) or `"public"`.
+Client credentials are not authenticated for public clients.
+This option only applies to the [Resource Owner Password Credentials][ropc] flow.
+OAuth2 only allows for confidential clients for the [Client Credentials][cc] flow.

 ## What Does That Look Like?